Getting pulled over for not following the legal tint laws in Florida is not worth it.

 If you’re weighing your options for legal window tint in Florida, you probably want a combination of quality and affordability.
 Rayno Window Film’s best premium film, Phantom, is a high-quality and durable tint that is sure to last in the Florida heat.
 Because it is a nano-carbon ceramic film, it helps prevent haze and glare while also maintaining its color over many years.
 So if you are driving on the public highway, road, or street, you will be able to see clearly regardless of how much the sun is shining at you.
 Plus, it blocks 99 percent of harmful rays.
 You can maintain legal compliance depending on the VLT% you choose.

 A more affordable option is Rayno MonoCarbon.
 It is a carbon tint that packs a powerful punch against heat.
 This film offers superior clarity, heat rejection, durability, and color stability.
 These features are not available in your $99 dyed tints.
+Unlike the $99 tints that fade, bubble, and turn purple, Rayno MonoCarbon will keep its color and its durability for the life of the tint.

 Benefits of car tint in Florida